Briztal/kr_public/README.md

 An ARM32 (aarch32) decoder I generated with a program that I wrote to (guess what) generate decoders.

 I switched the encodings of two instructions, will you find which ;) ?

+Fun fact : it also works as a great way to make github lag.